scagle/minesweeper/README.md

 # minesweeper
-minesweeper - An attempt to recreate the classic minesweeper game in the terminal
+minesweeper - An attempt to recreate the classic minesweeper game in the terminal with C++
+* (Made for a class assignment in early 2017)

 ## DESCRIPTION